cavalab/srbench/docs/competition.md

 ## Dissemination

-Because of our desire to propel symbolic regression science forward, all submissions are required to be open-source.
 Participants retain copyright of their entries.
 The results of the competition, including comparison code and full results, will be made available through SRBench.
 A summary of the competition will be published, and participants will be invited to co-author.